cair/GraphTsetlinMachine/README.md

 <p align="center">
   <img width="75%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/MessagePassing.png">
 </p>
-These messages supplment the node properties.
-That is, when a node receives a message, it adds the message to its properties.
+When a node receives a message, it adds the message to its properties.
+In this manner, the messages supplement the node properties with contextual information.
 This enables learning and reasoning with nested clauses, explained below.

 ### Learning and Reasoning With Nested Clauses